-While using tar and gzip works good on Unix and Linux systems, you might have difficulty in MS Windows.
-Zip is a much more popular alternative with the windows and is also supported in Linux.
+While using tar and gzip works well on Unix and Linux systems, you might have difficulty with MS Windows.
+Zip is a much more popular alternative with windows operating systems and is also supported in Linux.

-Zip also has the option to have different compression levels and opt for different compress speeds.
+Zip also has the option to have different compression levels and options for different compress speeds.
 Ideally, the faster the speed the lower the compression ratio.

 zip -9 -r alldocs.zip /home/saloon/documents/